kettingpowered/kettinglauncher/.github/ISSUE_TEMPLATE/bug-report-with-the-launcher--not-ketting-.md

         - label: I am using the latest Ketting launcher version at the time of writing.
         - label: I am not running my server in a onedrive folder.
         - label: I have provided full logs and not a screenshot.
+        - label: I am having an issue with ketting and not the ketting launcher.
         - label: I have checked all items without reading.
         - label: I have provided proper reproduction steps.
   - type: input